Bay Boats versus Flats Boats

 fishing charter business.

-I have now owned bay boats for over 4 years, currently own 3 of them and just now getting ready to order two more new ones to replace two tha I have had in service.
-I now have one more bay boat than the numbers of flats boats.
+As a Key West fishing guide I have now owned well over 20 bay boats since 2005, currently own 8 of them and just now getting ready to order one more new ones to replace one that I have had in service.
+They have not replaced my flats fishing boat but definitely added to the fleet.

 Are bay Boats better?
 Were flats boats a flash